-Product Quality Management in a Supply Chain with Competition: The Value of Tracing and Recalls
+Product Quality Management under Supply Chain Competition with Tracing and Recalls

 Date Written: September 9, 2020

-Problem definition: This paper studies the effects of product tracing and recalls in a supply chain with one retailer and multiple manufacturers, each of which may reduce the product quality below the required standard to save production cost, but at the risk of being caught.
+Problem definition: Tracing the responsibility for defective products and sharing the related cost for product recalls resulting from quality issues are critical for product quality management in a supply chain setting.
+This paper studies the effects of product tracing and recalls in a supply chain with one retailer and multiple competing manufacturers, each of which may reduce product quality to save production cost, but at the risk of being caught.

-Managerial implications: These analytical results and managerial insights continue to hold in a generalized case with more than two manufacturers and when manufacturers are asymmetric in the cost of quality improvement.
-Our extensive numerical study further strengthens these findings.
-Moreover, we also observe that the adoption of product tracing and separation could lead to a ``win-win" outcome for all supply chain members in most scenarios, which suggests that the new technologies should be implemented in practice.
+Managerial implications: These analytical results and managerial insights continue to hold in various cases with imperfect quality inspection, bilateral bargain in determining the responsibility for penalty cost, asymmetric manufacturers differing in the cost of quality improvement, and unobservable qualities, which further ensures the robustness of our findings.
+We observe that the adoption of traceability could lead to a supply chain coordination with a ``win-win" outcome for all parties under certain conditions, which further implies that these new technologies should be implemented in practice but with cautious.

 Suggested Citation: Suggested Citation